Acura EL: Second generation (2001–2005)

-special dealer-installed 'aero package' was made available for both trims levels adding unique front and rear lips, side stills and a rear spoiler.
 In 2004, the EL underwent a slight exterior makeover with restyled headlamps, front bumper and grille, taillights, trunk lid, and rear bumper.
 The new look came with standard fog lights, a restyled steering wheel, new woodgrain trim patterns, and two additional tweeters powered by two amplifiers to complete the 6-speaker audio system.

 Discontinuation

 Despite being Acura Canada’s best-selling vehicle, Honda announced that it would discontinue the EL.
 In 2006, the CSX was confirmed to be a replacement for the EL.
 Like the EL, the CSX was sold only in Canada.
 The CSX was discontinued in 2011.

 The CSX was confirmed after the car is discontinued and is sold only in Canada until 2011.